 Each classroom or lab computer comes with a base set of programs, which include the following titles: Adobe Reader, iTunes, Microsoft Forefront Endpoint Protection (antivirus software), Microsoft Office (Word, Excel, PowerPoint, Access), Notepad ++, Internet Explorer, Firefox, Thunderbird, along with Quick time, VLC and Paint.NET.
 (Other utility programs are under Accessories.)
 LTS refers to this base set of programs as the base image.
 Performing a complete software reload provides a new copy of this base image to the computer's hard drive.
 Click the Software link on the Desktop to install software that is not included in the base image.
 There may be restrictions on where some titles can be installed.Back to Questions

-There are two primary methods for accessing your Lehigh electronic mail from the public sites.
+There are several methods for accessing your Lehigh electronic mail from the computing sites.

 More information about using mail can be found on the web page:https://lts.lehigh.edu/services/faq/email-guide-faqBack to Questions

-In order to protect users' confidential data, a password-protected screen saver has been implemented at the public sites and computing classrooms.
-The timeout for classroom instructors stations is 2 hours, for all other public site machines it is 10 minutes.
+In order to protect users' confidential data, a password-protected screen saver has been implemented at the computing sites and computer classrooms.
+The timeout for classroom instructors stations is 2 hours, for all other computing site machines it is 10 minutes.
 The screen saver can be activated at any time by pressing the "Windows + L" keys on the keyboard.
 The original user can log back into the computer with the Lehigh password.
 If the original user has left the PC without logging off, the next user will need to shut the PC down and restart it.Back to Questions

 The LTS Facilities pages contain lists of what equipment is installed in which buildings and rooms.Back to Questions